Numerical Reconstruction of Coefficients in Elliptic Equations Using Continuous Data Assimilation: Numerical results

-However, in our tests, in general, the finer meshes used for the reconstruction of $q$ and $f$ do not work very well.
-For example, with a mesh size of $h_q = 1/16$ and $\mu = 1000$ with exact $b$, $c$, $f$ and $I_h u$, the reconstruction of $q$ is oscillatory; see Figure \ref{fig:ex1-q-16}.
-Here, referring to Theorem \ref{thm-q-err} see that increase of $h_q^{-2}$ results in growth of $\xi^\ast$ in (\ref{eq:est-thm-q-err}).
-The corresponding $L^2$ relative error is $2.81\times 10^{-2}$, which is not better than the result when $h_q = 1/8$.
-This phenomenon reveals the ill-posedness of the problem, and we think it is currently a major drawback of our reconstruction method.
+However, in general, the finer meshes used for the reconstruction do not work very well, which reveals the ill-posedness of the problem.
+For example, with a mesh size of $h_q = h_f = 1/16$ and $\mu = 500$ with exact $b$, $c$, $f$ and $\mathcal{I}_h u$ ($h=1/16$), the reconstruction of $q$ is oscillatory, and the the reconstruction of $f$ inexact near the boundary of the domain; see Figure \ref{fig:ex1-q-16}.
+Here, referring to Theorem \ref{thm-q-err}, we see that the increase of $h_q^{-1}$ results in the growth of $\xi^\ast$ in (\ref{eq:est-thm-q-err}).
+For the reconstruction of $f$, in Theorem \ref{thm-err-f} the estimated reconstruction error bound for $f$ is not affected by $h_f^{-1}$ (recall that no inverse estimate is used to prove Theorem \ref{thm-err-f}), and the reconstruction is smooth in the inner part of the domain.
+However, the accuracy near the boundary is not satisfactory.
+The corresponding $L^2$ relative errors are $E_q = 4.40\times 10^{-2}$ and $E_f = 6.28 \times 10^{-2}$, which are not better than the result when $h_q = h_f = 1/8$.